avanpo/avanpo.github.io/_posts/2015-12-14-microcorruption-ctf-bangalore.md

 This is my writeup for the "Bangalore" level on the [Microcorruption](https://microcorruption.com) CTF.
 If you haven't already solved it or given it your best shot, you should probably stop reading and go do that first.

 This level introduces the concept of DEP, or Data Execution Prevention.
-You can read a lot about DEP elsewhere, but the gist of it is in the name -- it prevents instructions from being executed in certain areas of memory.
+You can read a lot about DEP elsewhere, but the gist of it is in the name---it prevents instructions from being executed in certain areas of memory.
 So simply injecting and running your favorite shellcode will no longer work, if that area of memory is marked as non-executable.
 We will have to find a way around DEP.
 Let's check the Lock Manual for the specifics.

 Under the interrupts, we can see that `INT 0x10` without any arguments turns on DEP.
 There doesn't appear to be a way to turn it off. `INT 0x11` marks a page as either only executable, or only writeable.
 It takes two arguments, the first argument being the page number, the second being 1 if writeable, 0 if executable.
 Okay, that sounds pretty straightforward.